Services And Runtimes

 fungi peer capability --peer <peer-id>

-fungi peer admin service pull --peer <peer-id> ./examples/service-manifests/filebrowser-lite-wasi.service.yaml
+fungi peer admin service pull --peer <peer-id> ./my-service.yaml

-fungi peer admin service start --peer <peer-id> filebrowser-lite-wasi
+fungi peer admin service start --peer <peer-id> my-service

 Runtime Notes

-- The Docker-compatible container runtime path targets host Docker endpoints on Windows, macOS, and Linux.
+- The Docker-compatible runtime path targets host Docker endpoints on Windows, macOS, and Linux.

-\\.\pipe\docker_engine; on macOS the common Docker Desktop endpoint is$HOME/.docker/run/docker.sock; on Linux the common endpoint is/var/run/docker.sock. - The container path automatically pulls the referenced image if it is missing locally.
+\\.\pipe\docker_engine; on macOS it is often$HOME/.docker/run/docker.sock; on Linux it is often/var/run/docker.sock. - The container path automatically pulls the referenced image if it is missing locally.

 .wasmfile or a direct HTTP/HTTPS URL to a single.wasmfile. - Wasmtime mount directories are created automatically before launch.